eweeks/cs171-hw2-weeks-esther/problem_3_answers.md

 	sorting options, this will allow the viewer to adjust the data to better see the connections they are most interested in.
 Sorting options could include:
 	 author:
-	 	already doing, but could sort by most active, least active, or alphabetical
+	 	Could sort by most active, least active, or alphabetical
 	 branch:
-	  already doing, but could sort by time, most recent, oldest Both author and branch could also be sorted by most active and least active.
+	  	Could sort by time, most recent, oldest
+	 Both author and branch could also be sorted by most active and least active.

-	 In heling to keep the graph cleaner and less cluttered with larger data sets, a branches commits could be shown only on hover.
+	 In helping to keep the graph cleaner and less cluttered with larger data sets, a branches commits could be shown only on hover.
 This way if a viewer was interested in viewing more detail on a particular branch they still could do so easily, but it would clean up the view otherwise.